Stephen Waley-Cohen: Appointments and honours

 Waley-Cohen was Chairman of the RADA Council until 2021 (a position to which he was elected in September 2007), and Chairman of RADA's Development Board.
-He was President of the Society of London Theatre from 2002–2005, having been a member since 1984 and a board member since 1993.
-He was a Trustee of The Theatres Trust from 1998–2004.
+He was President of the Society of London Theatre from 2002 to 2005, having been a member since 1984 and a board member since 1993.
+He was a Trustee of The Theatres Trust from 1998 to 2004.

 He is President of the JCA Charitable Foundation, which supports projects for education, agriculture and tourism in rural areas of Israel such as Galilee and the Negev.
 In 2011 he was awarded an honorary doctorate by the Ben-Gurion University of the Negev.

-He was chairman of the British-American Project executive committee from 1989–92, and continued to have a role in its subsequent development.
+He was chairman of the British-American Project executive committee from 1989 to 92, and continued to have a role in its subsequent development.

+He is currently a trustee of the Campaign for the Arts.

 As a hereditary baronet, Waley-Cohen is styled Sir as part of his baronetcy – the title is not a knighthood.

 Personal life

-Waley-Cohen has three children by his first marriage, to Pamela Doniger, and two with the American sculptor Josie Spencer, including the violinist Tamsin Waley-Cohen, composer Freya Waley-Cohen and the businessman Jack Waley-Cohen.
-His nephew is the successful amateur jockey Sam Waley-Cohen.
+Waley-Cohen has three children by his first marriage to Pamela Doniger, and two with American sculptor Josie Spencer.
+His nephew is the jockey Sam Waley-Cohen.
 His father, Bernard Waley-Cohen, was Lord Mayor of London, and his mother was educationalist and public servant Joyce Waley-Cohen.